KatherineMichel/church-website-and-marketing-on-a-budget/upworthy_case_study.md

 <br>
 Through ...
-*
-Enticing headlines, also called "click-bait" and generally frowned upon by respected media (Upworthy's rule of thumb is to write each headline 25 different ways, then user test to choose the best one)
+* Enticing headlines, also called "click-bait" and generally frowned upon by respected media (Upworthy's rule of thumb is to write each headline 25 different ways, then user test to choose the best one)
-*
-Content invoking an emotional response
+* Content invoking an emotional response
-*
-Optimization for ease of sharing
+* Optimization for ease of sharing
-*
-User Testing to the nth degree
+* User Testing to the nth degree

 ### The Changing Global Ministry Landscape and What the Church Can Learn from Upworthy

 There is a market for "uplifting" content.
 The church may need to repackage its message and how the message is delivered if it is to compete for the public's attention.

+### John Wesley, Social Pioneer

+Perhaps the United Methodist Church need look no further than its own founder for inspiration.

+"I look upon all the world as my parish" -John Wesley, founder of Methodism